What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Related Work

 Our work differs with PVFs from several aspects.
 First, we make use of learned policy representation rather than policy network parameters.
 Second, we do not resort to GTPI for the policy update in our algorithms but focus on utilizing value generalization for more efficient value estimation in GPI.
 Furthermore, we shed the light on two important problems --- how value generalization among policies can happen formally and whether it is beneficial to learning or not --- which are neglected in in previous works from both theoretical and empirical lens.
+We refer one to read the original papers and our Appendix \ref{app:pr_related_works} for better understandings of the differences.